Nexmo/deved-platform/content/blog/en/receive-sms-messages-java-dr.md

 </servlet-mapping>
 ```

 Note that I've reconfigured the `send-sms` mapping so the url-pattern is now `/send` instead of the wildcard mapping it was before.
-Now if you run `gradle appRun`, Jetty should start up and you're ready to configure your Nexmo web-hook.
+Now if you run `gradle appRun`, Jetty should start up and you're ready to configure your Vonage web-hook.

-## Configure Nexmo To Call Your Webhook
+## Configure Vonage To Call Your Webhook

-Sign into your Nexmo account and go to [Your Numbers](https://dashboard.nexmo.com/your-numbers).
+Sign into your Vonage account and go to [Your Numbers](https://dashboard.nexmo.com/your-numbers).
 Find the number you want to configure, hit 'Edit' and then enter the ngrok URL with `/YOUR_PROJECT_NAME/inbound` at the end.

 Now, if you send a text message to the number, you should see some lines printed on your console: